Dark Command (1940)

 Dark Command was directed by Raoul Walsh, the man who had discovered Wayne a decade earlier and given him his first leading role in a major production, The Big Trail (1930).
 Walsh knew exactly how to use the young man and Wayne's character in the movie, Bob Seton, is in every inch type of hero the Duke would become identified with, a friendly yet unflinching man with unquestionable ethics.

-Dark Command is a A-movie that often plays like a B-movie.
+Dark Command is an A-movie (it had a very decent budget) that often plays like a B-movie.
 The Duke has a few funny lines as the illiterate guy from Texas who instantly recognizes Shakespeare as a fellow Texan, but some of the light comedy seems out of place in this context.
 Not too much is made of the historic context of the Missouri-Kansas wars anyway.
-Like the Cantrell character from the movie, the historic Quantrill was a well-educated person, but he had become a vagabond at relatively young age and had shot his first man at the age of 18.
-He most certainly did not become a bushwhacker because some guy from Texas had frustrated his aspirations to become a lawman (2).
+Like the Cantrell character from the movie, the historic Quantrill was a well-educated person, but he had become a vagabond at a relatively young age and had shot his first man at the age of 18.
+He most certainly did not become a bushwhacker because some guy from Texas had frustrated his aspirations to become a lawman (*2).

 Notes: